Gujarati New Year or Bestu Varas: Dates, Significance, & Rituals

-In 2020, the Gujarati New Year falls on 16th November, Monday.
-The day is celebrated with immense joy, happiness, and enthusiasm across the state of Gujarat, as it marks the beginning of the new year.
+In 2022, the Gujarati New Year falls on Wednesday, Oct 26.
+The day is celebrated with immense joy, happiness, and enthusiasm across the state of Gujarat, as it marks the beginning of the new year for Gujarati people.
 New Vikram Samvat year in Hindu Calendar starts on Shukla Paksha Pratipada during the month of Chaitra, which is when Guddi Padwa and Ugadi are celebrated.

-Gujarati New Year, on the other hand, begins on Shukla Paksha Pratipada of Kartik month, the very next day after Diwali.
-With that, we are reminded of the diversity of India, and how our differences in the region and religious beliefs have not stopped us from attaining unity.
-For example, the Hindu new year starts in Chaitra month, Gujarati New Year stars in Kartik (October/November), and Tamil new year called Puthandu falls in the month of April.
+On the other hand, Gujarati New Year begins on Shukla Paksha Pratipada of Kartik month, the very next day after Diwali.
+With that, we are reminded of the diversity of India and how our differences in the region and religious beliefs have not stopped us from attaining unity.
+For example, the Hindu new year starts in Chaitra month, Gujarati New Year begins in Kartik (October/November), and the Tamil new year called Puthandu falls in the month of April.
 Incredible India!

 Gujarati New Year Name: What is it Called?